yansh/yansh.github.io/_posts/blog/2015-03-18-fog-networks-the-edge.markdown

 ### Distributed (secure) storage

 The Fog network can act as distributed personal storage.
-The Edge lab developed SYRUS system that uses secret sharing for secure storing of content using 3rd party (public) storage providers.
+The Edge lab developed CYRUS system that uses secret sharing for secure storing of content using 3rd party (public) storage providers.
 Although, Fog is shifting the paradigm from the cloud closers to the edge, secret sharing techniques can be used to distribute content across the close by devices.
 This can also serve as a hook for my [previous work on personal information storage at the University of Cambridge](http://yansnotes.blogspot.com/2015/01/work-summary-ocaml-labs.html).
 More on that soon.